 Anders Perner is a senior staff specialist in Intensive Care, Rigshospitalet and professor in intensive care at Copenhagen University Hospital.
 He chairs the Scandinavian Critical Care Trials Group and the strategic research programme ‘New resuscitation strategies in patients with severe sepsis’.

 Anna is a health systems researcher with a background in international development focusing on eye health services in South-East Asia and the Pacific.
-She holds expertise in the epidemiology of older adults, and has previously implemented a program of research which placed a health systems and policy lens on healthy ageing in older Australians with cataract.
+She holds expertise in the epidemiology of older adults, and has previously implemented a program of research applying a health systems and policy lens on aspects of healthy ageing in older Australians with cataract.

 Ms. Chen focused on the study of cardiovascular sciences.
 She has wide experience in clinical trial record management and quality assurance.
 She is currently senior project consultant for the George Institute China.